Healthy Recipes Blog

 5 stars

 I have made these crackers twice, this week.
-I melted butter & brushed on before adding the toppings of Course salt, Thyme, Rosemary & shredded cheese blend..
+I melted butter & brushed on before adding the toppings of coarse salt, Thyme, Rosemary, and shredded cheese blend.
+They are delicious.

 Reply